mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 My initial plan concerning analysis of both forms of video data and participant interview data was to undertake a process of thematic analysis and subsequent coding.
 Thematic analysis is a process of discovering underlying themes within data and can be carried out in varied ways.
 Coding involves applying the themes emerging into a set taxonomy which can be applied to the data.
 In the case of both textual and video data I proposed to do this using the NVIVO software [nv]

-##### S2a Theory on thematic analysis and video coding

-Thematic analysis is commonly done in stages, each revision building on insights of the previous one.

-While grounded analysis involves starting with no preset themes, the kind of analysis I undertook began with some themes that had emerged from interviews with practitioners and subsequent research which is summarised in the literature of  Chapter 2.
-This decision was guided by x, who said y.

-The advantage of using a coding software like Nvivo is the possibilities to compare and contrast different coding schema using coding comparison queries.
-These queries within Nvivio are a potential powerful tool to identify x and y.

-Summary of thematic analysis - https://www.plymouth.ac.uk/uploads/production/document/path/18/18247/Kiger_and_Varpio__2020__Thematic_analysis_of_qualitative_data_AMEE_Guide_No_131.pdf

-Search this for keywords and find relevant journal articles.

-#### S2b - Why that plan changed

-I began clustering of potential themes for analysis using 10 selected sessions and transcribing them.

 ##### s2b Trail process of coding and Nvivo / Vlc use

 I first attempted to undertake a trial process of coding screen captured sessions within Nvivo using a initial candidate of themes (which ones?)